 In the event that you are unlikely to ever be able to work again due to an illness or injury and you meet the definition of 'total and permanent disablement' you may be eligible to receive a TPD benefit.
 If you are diagnosed with a 'terminal illness' you may be able to receive your Death cover as a terminal illness benefit.
 Details about making these claims can be found in the Permanent Disability Benefit Guide and the Claiming a Terminal Medical Condition Benefit factsheet.
-For more information about death benefits refer to the Death Benefit Guide.
-Available at qsuper.qld.gov.au/guides or call us and we'll send them to you.
+For more information about death benefits please see the Death Benefit Guide.
+These guides are available at qsuper.qld.gov.au/factsheets, or call us and we'll send them to you.